rishitathakur01/gradio/README.md

 Lets users interact with your model through a webpage Good introduction to deploying AI models
 Useful skill for AI/ML projects
+2. 📝 Gradio Text Classification

+A text classification project.

+It takes text as input and predicts which category it belongs to.

+For example:

+Input: “I absolutely loved this movie!”
+Output: Positive

+Possible uses:

+Sentiment analysis
+Spam detection
+News categorization
+Customer feedback analysis